 Effective green building can:

-NEW!!
 View this interactive map developed by City GIS staff and Sustainable Connections.
 It shows 13 different City projects that used Low Impact Development techniques for stormwater management.

 Map of green